AlhaqGH/PohLang/doc/syntax.md

 Term             ::= Factor { ('*' | '/') Factor }          // * and / may not yet be parsed in implementation
 Factor           ::= NUMBER | STRING | IDENT | '(' Expression ')'

+Comments        : Lines may include comments starting with '#'.
+				  The parser strips everything from '#' to end of line.
+				  Example: Set x to 1  # this is a comment

 ## Desugaring
 Increase X by N => Set X X + N (make number bigger) Decrease X by N => Set X X - N (make number smaller)